jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/README.md

 ### TLDR
 * Due March 3
 * Visualize time-series data about climate change using Adobe Illustrator
-  * Feel free to add extra visualizations, illustrations, etc to your infographic too!
 * [For Feb 17](Part1-ResearchAndFindingData.md): find data you'd like to work with, contextual readings
 * [For Feb 24](Part2-DesignVariations.md): design variations
 * [For March 3](Part3-FinishProjectAndPublishData.md): finish project and publish data